amzn/amazon-frustration-free-setup-certification-tool/README.md

 **Options:**

 **--ffs_type**
-* FFS protocol type, one of ["BSS", "ZSS"], "BSS" as default
+* FFS protocol type, one of ["BSS", "ZSS", "MSS"], "BSS" as default

 **--name_of_plug_to_control_dut**
 * Name of the smart plug (displayed on Alexa App) to power on and off DUT, **"First plug"** as default</br>